ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Your questionnaire should mirror your competency matrix, and review - ers should be encouraged to make explicit references to the matrix.

- e same set of questions can apply to each matrix category:
+The same set of questions can apply to each matrix category:

  What are some examples of this person excelling in this area?